Tax Benefits for Employment of Returnees and Foreigners

 In this text, we will point out the discrepancy between these new regulations and regulations about employing foreigners, as well as issues in practice.

-With the goal to draw foreign experts and our nationals who studied abroad, and with the need of expert personnel in the local market, the Republic of Serbia provided considerable tax-exempt and exempt for social security contributions.
+With the goal to draw foreign experts and our nationals who studied abroad, and with the need of expert personnel in the local market, the Republic of Serbia provided considerable tax-exempt and exempt for social security contributions .

-Namely, if the employer concludes the employment agreement for an indefinite period with a newly settled taxpayer, the tax and contributions to the salary of that particular employee are calculated in regard to the base which is reduced for 70%.
+Namely, if the employer concludes the employment agreement for an indefinite period with a newly settled taxpayer, the tax and contributions to the salary of that particular employee are calculated with regard to the base which is reduced for 70%.

 The condition for this is that the newly settled taxpayer, who has not predominantly resided in Serbia for at least 24 months before the start of employment, has a salary of RSD 217,656 (one expert’s comment mentions the amount RSD 221,154, meaning that there is a discrepancy there), and the salary of the newly settled taxpayer, who has spent at least 12 months on studies or training abroad and is under the age of 40, shall earn a minimum of RSD 145,107.
-The listed amounts represent the initial, minimal salary which shall change in the years to come.
+The listed amounts represent the initial, minimum salary which will change in the years to come.

-The newly settled taxpayer shall simultaneously with concluding the employment agreement or in a timely manner after concluding the agreement, reside in the Republic of Serbia and shall be considered its taxpayer in terms of the law of the Republic of Serbia, and having in mind the agreements about double taxation evasion (these conditions are checked for every country individually).
+The newly settled taxpayer shall simultaneously with concluding the employment agreement or in a timely manner after concluding the agreement, reside in the Republic of Serbia and shall be considered its taxpayer in terms of the law of the Republic of Serbia, having in mind the agreements about double taxation evasion (these conditions are checked for each country individually).

 Who Has the Right to Tax Benefits?